Almost indiscernible sequences and convergence of canonical bases: Strongly finitely based (SFB) theories and lovely pairs

-Concerning beautiful pairs we shall be brief, following \cite{Poizat:Paires} fairly closely.
-We define an \emph{elementary pair} of models of $T$ to be a pair $(M,N)$, where $N \prec M \models T$.
+Let us now recall a few facts regarding Poizat's beautiful pairs \cite{Poizat:Paires}.
+We define an \emph{elementary pair} of models of $T$ to be a pair $(M,N)$, where $N \prec M \vDash T$.
 We view such a pair as a structure $(M,P)$ in $\cL_P = \cL \cup \{P\}$, where $P$ is a new $1$-Lipschitz unary predicate symbol measuring the distance to $N$, and we may also write $N = P(M)$.
 A \emph{beautiful pair} of models of $T$ is an elementary pair $(M,P)$ such that $P(M)$ is $|\cL|^+$-saturated, and $M$ is $\aleph_0$-saturated over $P(M)$.
 We define $T_P$ as the $\cL_P$-theory of all beautiful pairs of models of $T$.
-If saturated models of $T_P$ are not beautiful pairs (which may happen, for example, if $T$ is a classical stable theory with the finite cover property) then continuous first order logic is not adequate for the consideration of the class of beautiful pairs.
+If saturated models of $T_P$ are not beautiful pairs (which may happen, for example, if $T$ is a classical stable theory with the finite cover property) then (continuous) first order logic is not adequate for the consideration of the class of beautiful pairs.
 (On the other hand, \emph{positive logic} always provides an adequate framework, see \cite{BenYaacov:NonFirstOrderLovelyPairs}.)
 If saturated models of $T_P$ \emph{are} beautiful pairs then continuous first order logic is adequate and we shall say that the class of beautiful pairs of models of $T$ is \emph{almost elementary}.